mightytribble/SillyTavern-rag-context-injector/README.md

 </memories>
 ```

-A real power move is to enable the `Enable Main Model Tool Access` option.
+I phrased it as "I've conducted an **initial** search" because a real power move is to enable the `Enable Main Model Tool Access` option.
 This allows the RAG model to perform an initial search, and then gives the main model the option to perform an additional set of searches informed by the RAG model's findings: two bites from the apple!
+Or in other words, you get two different models performing essentially agentic RAG against your custom vector store and synthesizing the results.
 If you do this remember to adjust your main Chat Completion preset to prompt it appropriately.
 With Gemini Pro 3.0 I've found that I really need to yell at it in the final user message, calling it lazy, to get it to use the tool consistently.

 ## Injection Placement Configuration